scalabel/scalabel/doc/src/label.rst

                             Config path for converting the annotations.
 Contains metadata like available categories.
     --out-dir OUT_DIR, -o OUT_DIR
                             Output path for Scalabel format annotations.
-    --discard-classes DISCARD_CLASSES, -c DISCARD_CLASSES
-                            Classes that should be discarded separated by commas, e.g. "1,2"